 We know that being healthy in the present is essential.
 Future goals for health are a good idea, but working towards those goals is how they come to fruition in the future.

 The researchers reviewed data on over 500 people that participated in a long-term heart health study.
-The participants, now roughly 51 years old, was followed for 30 years.
+The researchers studied participants, now roughly 51 years old, for 30 years.

 The patients had follow-up exams every 2-5 years and had brain scans 25 years after beginning the study.
-The researchers gave scored between 0-2 for each of Life’s Simple 7 recommendation, meaning the maximum score was 14.
+The researchers gave scores between 0-2 for each of Life’s Simple 7 recommendations, meaning the maximum score was 14.

-Researchers compared those scores to the brain scans taken in their middle age in order to find if having healthy habits at a younger age played a role in later years.
+Researchers compared those scores to earlier brain scans to find if previous healthy habits played a role in later years.

-The study found that people who followed the American Heart Association’s (AHA) Life’s Simple 7 health guidelines had brains that looked more than a decade younger in their middle age than people who didn’t follow the guidelines.
+The study found that people who followed the American Heart Association’s (AHA) Life’s Simple 7 health guidelines had healthier brains.
+Those people’s brains looked more than a decade younger than those who didn’t follow the guidelines.

 Dr. Micahel Bancks, a postdoctoral fellow at the Northwestern University Feinberg School of Medicine Chicago and lead researcher for the study, said, “We found that individuals who maintained better cardiovascular health in young adulthood had higher brain volume in later adulthood.”

 He added that brain volume shrinkage has shown correlations to Alzheimer’s and dementia.
-That means it’s potentially possible to prevent these diseases by being active and healthy in your younger years.
+As a result, it’s potentially possible to prevent these diseases by being active and healthy in your younger years.

-Life’s Simple 7 is an overall health recommendation that focuses on blood pressure, cholesterol, exercising, eating better, not smoking, blood sugar, and losing weight.
+Life’s Simple 7 is focuses on blood pressure, cholesterol, exercise, diet, not smoking, blood sugar, and weight.
 Younger people may not feel the need to follow these recommendations because they’ve got time before they need to truly worry about their health.